 CRNA Schools in Tennessee

-There are six accredited CRNA schools in Tennessee, which gives Tennessee students multiple options when it comes to becoming a CRNA.
+There are six accredited CRNA schools in Tennessee, which gives Tennessee students multiple options for becoming a CRNA.
 Also, despite the lower cost of living, the average salary is not much less than the national average, making it a good return on your education after graduation.

 The DNAP Practice Doctorate at Middle Tennessee School of Anesthesia is full-time and on campus for 36 months.
 Clinicals begin in the third semester.
 Applicants must have their CCRN and one and a half years of acute care nursing experience.